se-tuebingen/effect-jit-artifact/notes.md

 ## 2024-04-08
 - only execute static-init once per library (by path)
 ## 2024-04-11
-- Monomorphize codata (methods) values for num/ptr, so we don't have to eta-expand them.
+- Monomorphize codata (methods) values for num/ptr, so we don't have to eta-expand them. [#insight]
 ## 2024-04-12
 - Use Top as argument for resume closure and use the fact that this will now be monomorphized => Don't box when resuming with an unboxed int and expecting one, too